 They have very big eyes for the size of their face, so you need to be careful when you are washing and grooming them.

-It can be very easy to accidentally poke their eyes, since they have a tendency to hide underneath the large tufts of facial fur.
+It can be very easy to accidentally poke their eyes since they tend to hide underneath the large tufts of facial fur.

 These dogs can be anywhere from 25 to 35 lb when fully grown.
 This discrepancy is usually based on how big the parents were.